accetto/ubuntu-vnc-xfce-g3/README.md

 - [accetto/ubuntu-vnc-xfce-firefox-g3][accetto-docker-ubuntu-vnc-xfce-firefox-g3]
   - [full Readme][this-readme-image-firefox]

 I try to keep the images slim.
-Consequently you can encounter missing dependencies while adding more applications yourself.
+Consequently you can sometimes encounter missing dependencies while adding more applications yourself.
 You can track the missing libraries on the [Ubuntu Packages Search][ubuntu-packages-search] page and install them subsequently.

 You can also try to fix it by executing the following (the default `sudo` password is **headless**):